laurencedawson/sync-for-reddit/README.md

 	- Update icon in CasualActivity to be "up"

 ### Monet
+	- Build a new theme manager
 	- Hook up night mode
 	- SelftextPreviewHolder needs updating to Monet
+	- Add a new section to themes "Content highlight color"

 ### Basics
 	- Hook up messaging